m50d/m50d.github.com/_posts/2018-12-11-people-who-disagree.md

 Maybe.
 But it's more productive to at least pretend that these are matters of taste, that reasonable people can disagree, that no-one was actually trying to make the codebase worse.
 What if there is no "complexity trap", just disagreements about how best to design programs?

 Westheide said all the right things about principles.
 I agree with asking why particular design decisions were made.
 I agree with paying more attention to tradeoffs.
 And yet this brings us no closer to agreement on these concrete design questions.
+He opened with "metrics or it didn't happen", but seems to have abandoned this to talk about some notion of "complexity" that exists only in his head, and in fact corresponds merely to code he doesn't like.